nbry/hw-flask-messenger/README.md

 	You can run flask in different environments.
 Refer to Flask docs for more info

 	You should see the server running on localhost:5000.
-You can now utilize forleti REST API.
+You can now utilize the REST API.
 Try the following in your browser:

-	`localhost:5000/poke`
+	`localhost:5000/welcome`
 	You should receive the JSON message:

-	`{"Poke you back!"}`
+	`{"welcomeMessage": "Welcome!"}`